The best TV shows with Vikings to watch right now

 Katheryn Winnick, Travis Fimmel and Clive Standon in Vikings.

 Katheryn Winnick, Travis Fimmel and Clive Standon in Vikings.
-(Image credit: Amazon Prime Video)
+(Image credit: Sky)

-If you like your TV shows to be full of plundering and pillaging with plenty of blood-spurting battle scenes, plus you prefer your heroes hairy, dressed in fur and with a soft spot for lashings of eyeliner, then here’s the perfect guide for you…
+If you like your TV shows to be full of plundering and pillaging with plenty of blood-spurting battle scenes, then you probably want to find the best TV show with Vikings in it.

 The best TV shows with Vikings